graytl/exhibitions/Admin/AV_Requests.md

 All requested A/V or audio-only clips require specific information in order to be processed (see guides below for examples).
 The deadline for submission requests is **February 27, 2015**.

 Please refer to the interactive allocations document to see how many A/V slots your exhibition topic has been alloted.
-If possible, limit clip to
-**2 minutes or less** in length.
+If possible, limit clips to **2 minutes or less.**

 Email Sara with your requests.
 For any non-digital requests (i.e. clips requested from records, tapes, DVDs, etc.), please also send the physical item to Sara so that it may be digitized.